 Snowflake provides one platform that can integrate, manage, and collaborate securely across different workloads.
 It also scales with your business and can run seamlessly across multiple clouds.

+Amazon Redshift is a fully managed, petabyte-scale data warehouse service in the cloud.
 Amazon Redshift is a cost-effective solution for:

 - Running high-performance queries to improve business intelligence.

 - Generating real-time operational analytics on events, applications, and systems.

 - Sharing data securely inside and outside the organization.

 - Creating predictive analytics of the data in your data warehouse.